From XastirWiki

 More Info

-Make sure you know how git works.
+If you intend to develop code for Xastir, make sure you know how git works.
 Read https://git-scm.com/book/en/v2

 If you are very familiar with CVS, get used to working differently, because git is different.